obsidianmd/obsidian-help/en/Obsidian/iOS app.md

-The iOS app is currently in [[Mobile app beta|closed beta]], and is available through TestFlight.
+The iOS app is now publicly available, and a link to the app store listing can be found at https://obsidian.md/mobile

 ## Where are my vaults stored?

 If you choose, you can store your vaults in iCloud Drive.
-These vaults can be found in your iCloud Drive folder, under an app container named "Obsidian" that shows the Obsidian logo.
+These vaults can be found in your iCloud Drive folder, under an app folder named "Obsidian" that shows the Obsidian logo.

 If you choose not to use iCloud for a vault, then it will be stored in the sandboxed file system of the Obsidian app.
-As of v0.0.14, the local vault is accessible from any other apps that support picking a folder from the file system.
+The local vaults are accessible from any other apps that support picking a folder from the file system.
 As such, apps like Working Copy can be used to sync with Obsidian's local vaults.

-Currently Obsidian does not support third party sync providers that expose a virtual file system through FileProvider.
-We will be attempting this in the future as an improvement.
+Be aware that if you choose to store your vault locally, they will be automatically deleted by iOS when you uninstall Obsidian's app.

 ## Sync

 The two current officially supported sync solutions are iCloud and Obsidian Sync.
+Working Copy (git) is another alternative that has been tested to work with Obsidian on iOS.

-Currently, there is no known support for the following sync services on iOS:
+Currently, there is **no** known support for the following sync services on iOS yet:
 - Dropbox
 - Google Drive
 - OneDrive